na-na-hi/renget/archive/pashatehink.md

 ->![Draven's wife is very cute!](https://files.catbox.moe/r919mw.jpg)<- !!! note haha numbers go up
 ***
 Hello, and welcome.
 You can just call me Pasha.
 Yes, the CharacterHUB nickname has a typo in it.
 Yes, it's also in the name of this rentry.
+No, my real name is not Pasha.

 Relevant resources:
 https://www.chub.ai/users/pashatehink